Kaanchi Thalaivan: Soundtrack

-Reception
+Release and reception

-Kalki praised the performances of star cast, Karunanidhi's dialogues but felt the makers who handled famous historical characters could have invented a new story in a way that would give respect to femininity and masculinity, and pride to swords and shoulders and concluded it is regrettable that Kanchi Thalaivan has nothing to boast about as a fantasy screenplay based on a heroic struggle from the historical era with many historical references.
+Kaanchi Thalaivan was released on 26 October 1963, by Emgeeyaar Pictures.
+Kalki praised the performances of the star cast and Karunanidhi's dialogues but felt the makers who handled famous historical characters could have invented a new story in a way that would give respect to femininity and masculinity, and pride to swords and shoulders and concluded it is regrettable that Kaanchi Thalaivan has nothing to boast about as a fantasy screenplay based on a heroic struggle from the historical era with many historical references.
+According to historian Randor Guy, the film had a limited run in theatres, of roughly seven weeks.

 Controversies

-The censor board objected to the title Kaanchi Thalaivan as it was also a sobriquet for C. N. Annadurai, then general secretary of the Dravida Munnetra Kazhagam (DMK).
-But the producers refused to change the title.
+The censor board objected to the title Kaanchi Thalaivan as it was also a sobriquet for C. N. Annadurai, then general secretary of the Dravida Munnetra Kazhagam (DMK), but the producers refused to change the title.
 Nonetheless, as noted by historian R. L. Hardgrave, the board "so badly mangled the film that it was a financial failure".
 The film also courted controversy by portraying the Chalukya king as a buffoon and featured a scene of the Tamil king trampling upon the flag of the Chalukyas.
 This led to massive protests in Bangalore under the leadership of Kannada activist Ma Ramamurthy culminating into the need for the Kannada flag.